rust-lang/rfcs/text/0000-interrupt-cc.md

 # Motivation

-Low-level systems software must often interrupt interrupt service routines (ISRs) to implement certain functionality.
+Low-level systems software must often include interrupt service routines (ISRs) to implement certain functionality.
 In some cases this is a way to improve the system's efficiency, while in others it is required for correct operation.